4–6 October 2023

 New in this workshop: Selection function tools for subsamples of the Gaia data and for combinations of Gaia with other photometric and spectroscopic surveys.

-This workshop is partially funded by the European Union’s Horizon 2020 research and innovation program under grant agreement No 101004110.
+This workshop is part of the GaiaUnlimited project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101004110.

 Organizers